 The European Commission released a report on expectations for next year.
 It forecasts low growth and increasing unemployment.
 Unemployment is destroying a generation, no trivial matter.

-The House of Gothic horrors aims to undermine and unravel the Welfare state.
+The House of Gothic Horrors aims to undermine and unravel the Welfare state.
 Our elected representatives turn a blind eye to the consequences, the impoverishment of Scotland, the rise of fascism, neo-Nazi groups and sentiments arising across Europe and in their own backyard.
-Jews in positions of influence are denounced as part of the problem.
+Jews and refugees are denounced as part of the problem.
 The seeds of fascism lie dormant awaiting only water and nourishment.

 But the politicians still plead for our vote.